agp-ka32/LayoutGMN-pytorch/README.md

 ## Requirements
 Pytorch >=1.6

 CUDA >= 9.1

 networkx >= 2.3

-torch-sparse==0.6.7 (pip install torch-sparse) torch-cluster==1.4.5 (pip install torch-cluster) torch-geometric==1.3.2 (pip install torch-geometric)
+torch-sparse==0.6.7 (pip install torch-sparse)

+torch-cluster==1.4.5 (pip install torch-cluster)

+torch-geometric==1.3.2 (pip install torch-geometric)

 ## Usage
-The code is split in sub-modules for a cleanr understanding.
+The code is split into sub-modules for a cleaner understanding.

 The naming of each of the files is self-explanatory.

 ## Credits